luzhenqian/lvp.js/docs/en/about/name.md

 # Name

-## Why is it called Lv?
+## Why is it called Lvp?

 1. lvp is simple and easy to remember.

-2. The author likes LOUIS VUITTON (Lvpfor short).
+2. The author likes LOUIS VUITTON (Lv for short).

 3. l is the first letter of the first word of the author's name, and v is the first letter of validation.